brunozisman/meeting-room/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple meeting room booker.
+This project is a simple meeting room booking system.

 ## Technologies
 Project is created with: